Change Your Habits – Change Your Life

 This can still be difficult which is why you need one more element in order to increase your chances for success.
 You need to believe that change is possible.
 You must believe that you can make the change and that it will be beneficial to your future self.

 Consider using groups to help share experiences as well as make public commitments.
 For example, you’re going to make a new habit of going to the gym.
-Your cue can be leaving work.
+Your cue can be as simple as leaving work.
 The routine is exercising, and the reward is releasing those feel good endorphins throughout your body making you feel good and healthy.
 Note: we know the long term benefits of exercising, and we can set a goal like exercising so that we look good in a bathing suit, but those are hard to stick to because of lack of immediate results.
 Try and use a short term immediate reward as well as a long term reward.
 So, how can you make this habit loop even more powerful?
 Believe that you can do it and also have a gym partner to hold you accountable and share experiences with.

 Keystone habits are very interesting.
 When you change one of these habits, it has ripple effects across all other activities of your life.
 Take exercising for example.
 When you make a habit to exercise, you start changing your eating and sleeping habits without even thinking about it.
-Many studies have shown that changing this one keystone habits will help you to eat healthier, perform better at work, etc. Identify the keystone habit within yourself.
+Many studies have shown that changing this one keystone habit will help you to eat healthier, perform better at work, etc. Identify the keystone habit within yourself.
 Once it is realized, changing one habit can have huge impacts to other patterns.

 Why are keystone habits so powerful?
 They are what some call small wins.
 When you have one small win, you build momentum and see that change is possible.
 A series of small wins can get you pumped and moving in the right direction, willing to take on other challenges that you didn’t think you could do before.